 That's something that not everybody appreciates.

-There's a lot of talk about FISA applications, and many people that I see talking about it seem not to recognize what a FISA application is.
+Now, there's a lot of talk about FISA applications, and many people that I see talking about it seem not to recognize what a FISA application is.

 A FISA application is actually a warrant, just like a search warrant.

-Uh, in order to get a FISA uh search warrant, you need an affidavit signed by a career federal law enforcement officer who swears that the information in the affidavit is true and correct to the best of his knowledge and belief.
+In order to get a FISA search warrant, you need an affidavit signed by a career federal law enforcement officer who swears that the information in the affidavit is true and correct to the best of his knowledge and belief.

-Uh and that's the way we operate.
+And that's the way we operate.

 Okay, so those would be consequences.

-But John, your reporting showed that there were numerous people on numerous occasions that warned him that this cannot be verified, that it was political in nature.
+But John, your reporting showed that there were numerous people on numerous occasions that warned him that this cannot be verified, that it was political in nature, all things that were hidden from the FISA court judges that were here in this case.

-He testified so within days of him being fired, and that was nine months into the investigation, and three FISA warrants into the investigation.
+He testified so within days of him being fired, and that was nine months into the investigation and three FISA warrants into the investigation.

-Uh, I don't know how he's going to explain it.
+I don't know how he's going to explain it.

-I I understand they have located some email chains that suggest that there was a pretty broad discussion of concern about what they were about to do in this FISA warrant.
+I understand they have located some email chains that suggest that there was a pretty broad discussion of concern about what they were about to do in this FISA warrant.

-I think if we can get to see that, that's always been in our bucket of things that should be released as the FBI email chains.
+I think if we can get to see that, that's always been in our bucket of things that should be released as FBI email chains.

 I think that's going to be the most critical evidence that will determine whether there's a criminal referral and prosecution.